Generalized Boltzmann Distribution for Systems out of Equilibrium: General theorems and principles

-where the load resistance, $R_{\mathrm{d},\mathrm{Load}}$, is the total resistance of the remainder of the circuit if $R_{\mathrm{d}}$ were replaced with a voltage source with zero resistance; in circuit theory the load resistance is called the Thevenin resistance \cite{Thevenin}. $\sigma T$ is the rate that heat is dissipated by the entire microstate circuit, whereas $\sigma_{\mathrm{load}} T$ is the rate that heat is dissipated by the load.
+where the load resistance, $R_{\mathrm{d},\mathrm{Load}}$, is the total resistance of the rest of the circuit if the transition d was being driven; in circuit theory the load resistance is also called the Thevenin equivalent resistance (Fig. 4a) \cite{Thevenin2}.